 The whitetail deer is one of the most challenging animals to hunt.
-Many hunters are not fully aware of deer behavior, making it even harder to spot them.
-Throwing in inclement weather and differing seasonal adjustments, research is the most important thing on your side for a successful hunt.
+Many beginner hunters are not fully aware of deer behavior, making it even harder to spot them.
+Throw in some inclement weather and differing seasonal adjustments and if you haven’t done your research, your hunt is set up for failure from the get-go.

 Deer have certain habits and traits, so if you know them, you’ll be successful out in the field.
 It’s important to study all aspects of any type of game you plan to hunt, and whitetails are absolutely no different.